Large denominations of United States currency: Passive retirement

 These larger denomination bills were mainly used by banks and the federal government for large financial transactions, which was especially true for gold certificates from 1865 to 1934.
-However, the introduction of various electronic money systems has made large-scale cash transactions mostly unnecessary, and along with concerns about counterfeiting and the use of cash for unlawful activities (such as drug trafficking and money laundering), it is unlikely that the U.S. government will reissue any large-denomination currency in the foreseeable future.
+The introduction of electronic money systems has made large-scale cash transactions mostly obsolete, and concerns about counterfeiting and the use of cash for unlawful activities such as drug trafficking and money laundering has caused the U.S. government not to reissue any large-denomination currency.

 According to the U.S. Department of Treasury website, "The present denominations of our currency in production are $1, $2, $5, $10, $20, $50 and $100.
 The purpose of the United States currency system is to serve the needs of the public and these denominations meet that goal.
 Neither the Department of the Treasury nor the Federal Reserve System has any plans to change the denominations in use today."
+In June 2024, Representative Paul Gosar introduced a bill into congress to force the Federal Reserve to restart issuance of $500 bills and adopt a new design that would feature then former President Donald Trump in its portrait.
+Subsequently, in 2025 a bill was introduced in Congress to issue a $250 note, also with Trump's portrait.

 High-denomination banknote issuing data

 Table of banknotes

-The National Numismatic Collection at the Smithsonian Institution contains (among other things) the Bureau of Engraving and Printing (BEP) certified proofs and the Treasury Department collection of United States currency.
+The National Numismatic Collection at the Smithsonian Institution contains the Bureau of Engraving and Printing (BEP) certified proofs and the Treasury Department collection of United States currency.
 Using a combination of proofs and issued notes, a nearly complete type set of high-denomination currency was compiled.
 Notably missing are several types of Compound and Interest Bearing Notes.
 Printed during the early to mid-1860s on very thin paper, these high-denomination notes are virtually non-existent.
-Their issuance (1861–65) predates the BEP's responsibility for U.S. currency (1870s), so it is fortunate that any proofs exist in the current archives.
+Their issuance (1861–65) predates the BEP's responsibility for U.S. currency (1870s), so very few proofs exist in the current archives.